maheshwarishikha/prevail2022_availability/README.md

-# Prevail 2022 : DevQosOps Workshop - Availability Testing Track
+# Prevail 2022 : DevQosOps Workshop - Availability Track

 Availability of an application deployed on OpenShift will be tested in the Availability track of the workshop.